-3.1.6 ASRP/AGEWELL Doctoral Award and Postdoctoral Fellowship
+3.1.6 ASRP/AGEWELL Doctoral Award and Postdoctoral Fellowship applicants whose project aligns with the research plan of AGE-WELL in addition to the ASRP guidelines.

 The ASRP/AGE-WELL Graduate and Postdoctoral Awards is a partnership program between the Alzheimer Society of Canada (ASC) and Aging Gracefully across Environments to Ensure Well-being, Engagement and Long Life NCE Inc (AGE-WELL) that will be awarded through the 2020 and 2021 competition of the Alzheimer Society Research Program (ASRP).